 A huge portion of our day is spent at the office.
 In the face of the average work-day demands.
 With a fast paced day, a high stress environments, and limited time, it’s easy to say “I’ll have a takeaway meal for lunch, but cook a healthy meal tonight”… We often focus on incorporating that which is convenient to our everyday work life, and put off making healthy decisions based on a future time or goal.
 This type of thinking makes it challenging to follow through on healthy habits 24/7.

-In a previous blog entitled “Top 5 cringe-worthy office hygiene scenarios”, we talked about bad hygiene habits that should be avoided at the office.
 Of course we don’t want to take germs home with us, and it is everyone’s responsibility to ensure a healthy workplace.
 Our habits are an essential part of ensuring a happy and healthy environment, so we need to make sure that good habits permeate all aspects of our lives.

 When we are at home we’ll cook, clean, exercise and are generally more focused on spending time and caring for ourselves both physically and mentally.
 Often we tend to think that adopting a healthy lifestyle is a big change and that it requires considerable effort.
 Yes, forming healthy habits requires some planning, but you’d be surprised how small changes in behaviour can make a big impact on both our workplace and home hygiene and health.